What Unhealthy Pride Looks Like

 - Brag about how NOT materialistic they are

-- Excessively give away nice possessions or money that God give them
+- Excessively give away nice possessions or money that God gives them

 - Tell everyone, “I gave up a high paying career to do this ministry”